 No

-Enables automatic feature expansion.
-For features that have the same value across all items in a single request, such as
+Enables automatic feature expansion to optimize performance.
+For features that share the same value across all items in a single request, such as a

 user_id, you can send the value only once.
-This reduces the request size, network latency, and computation time.This feature requires
+This helps reduce the request payload size, network latency, and computation time.This feature must be used in

-normalmode and a model exported from TorchEasyRec with the corresponding environment variable set.
-By default, the system reads theINPUT_TILEvalue from the model_acc.json file in the exported model directory.
-If this file does not exist, the value is read from the environment variable.When enabled:
+normalmode and with a model trained with TorchEasyRec.
+The corresponding environment variable must also be set during model export.
+By default, the system reads theINPUT_TILEvalue from themodel_acc.jsonfile in the exported model directory.
+If this file is missing, the system reads the value from the environment variable.When this feature is enabled:

-3: FG for user-side features is calculated only once.
-The system calculates embeddings for user and item features separately, and the user-side embedding is also calculated only once.
-This is suitable for scenarios with a large number of user-side features.
+If the environment variable is set to 3, the FG for user-side features is calculated only once.
+The system calculates embeddings for user and item features separately, and the user-side embedding is calculated only once.
+This setting is ideal for scenarios with many user-side features.

 "processor_envs":